 Technology has dramatically improved our ability to connect with each other, with other care providers, and with patients, with new advancements constantly emerging.
 Health care providers across the province have access to numerous technology solutions that they use on a daily basis to support patient care, and the benefits of these systems are significant-among other things, these solutions can enable faster access to care and smoother transitions between care settings.
 However, partners in care are often connected through technology solutions that could benefit from greater integration to help systems talk to each other, allowing providers greater ease of access to the information they need to support patients, families and caregivers.
 With this in mind, we are looking at how to help partners in care, including in-home services and our referral partners in hospital and the community, to connect more seamlessly and virtually with each other and with patients as they move through the health care system.
-As we move forward, we will be looking to enhance existing digital care delivery options to support high-quality care.
-In addition, enhancing our digital offerings will reduce workload related to manual processes, increasing the amount of time available for direct patient care.
-It will also help us to gather provincial data that can be used for modelling and planning at the local and provincial levels.
-A key design consideration will be how to effectively spread and scale best practices to benefit everyone, moving from individual pockets of local innovation to an integrated, province-wide system that ensures equitable access, regardless of where you live.
+We will work with Ontario Health to leverage among partners including community support services partners.